 - 13.1.
-Any plans by the U.S. Army Corps of Engineers (Corps) or any federal or state agencies that would alter the flow levels of the Missouri or any river and would adversely affect domestic water supplies, drainage, irrigation and transportation, that would cause traffic bottlenecks on the Missouri or any navigable river and take private property without compensation; - 13.2.
-The dumping or designed erosion of soil into waterways; and - 13.3.
-EPA using the guidance document which would effectively remove the word "navigable" from the Clean Water Act.
+Any plans by the Corps or any federal or state agencies that would alter the flow levels of the Missouri or any river and would adversely affect domestic water supplies, drainage, irrigation and transportation, that would cause traffic bottlenecks on the Missouri or any navigable river and take private property without compensation; - 13.2.
+The dumping or designed erosion of soil into waterways; - 13.3.
+EPA using the guidance document which would effectively remove the word "navigable" from the Clean Water Act; and - 13.4.
+Any proposed increase in the water level of Lake Ontario over 247 feet above sea level.